robembd/GeoPythonConf2018-QGIS-Processing-Workshop/Hands on Exercises.md

 While we won't do it here for the full script, we can however illustrate it for the simple buffering tool model you previously created during Task 2.2. and saved as `AutobahnBuffer.model3`:

 1. Go to the Processing Toolbox and open the Model Designer of the model (right-click on model and then 'Edit Model').
-If it's not there (anymore) import it again by clicking on `Model/Open Existing Model...` and browsing to the `AutobahnBuffer.model3` model file.
+If it's not there (anymore) import it again by clicking on `Model -> Open Existing Model...` and browsing to the `AutobahnBuffer.model3` model file.
 2. Inside the Model Designer click on `Export as Script Algorithm...`
 3. A new window will appear with the automatically generated script.
 Examine it carefully and you'll see that many things look familiar including input and parameter setting, running a tool using `processing.run` and returning its `Output` result.
 It is however in a slightly different form using classes and certain methods like `initAlgorithm` and `processAlgorithm` to be implemented.
 4. Save the Python script
-5. Go back to the Processing Toolbox and click on `Scripts/Add Script to Toolbox...`.
+5. Go back to the Processing Toolbox and click on `Scripts -> Add Script to Toolbox...`.
 You'll see it under the `Scripts` group.
-It should work in exactly the same way as the model from the Graphic Modeler.
+It should work in exactly the same way as the model from the Graphic Modeler (same input and parameter names + same output)

 #### Bonus: Running from toolbar + creating a Plugin or Main Script

 1. We could modify our script to become available as a **tool in the Plugins Toolbar**.
 For this the [ScriptRunner 3](https://plugins.qgis.org/plugins/scriptrunner3/) plugin can be installed and used.
-2. Naturally there are more ways to convert your script for better execution and sharing, for example by converting it into a **plugin** so that it can be published and used by others
+2. Naturally there are more ways to convert your script for better execution and sharing, for example by converting it into a **plugin** so that it can be published and used by others .
 2. For the more advanced coders, you might want to create a **Python class** and declare methods instead of just defining functions (similar to the code we have explored for converting the script to a Processing Toolbox tool).

 The great thing about flexibility is you have the freedom to do as you please to suit your needs, so practice away!

 ## Notes and Disclaimer

 Note that there is no 'perfect' or 'only' solution when it comes to scripting, and as such, the scripts that were demonstrated and available in this workshop/repository are only for references and to guide you.
 With that said, always try to maintain good programming practices so that your code is clean, readable and easy to maintain.

 ## References, Resources and Additional Help

 * [Processing: A Python Framework for the Seamless Integration of Geoprocessing Tools in QGIS by Anita Graser](http://www.mdpi.com/2220-9964/4/4/2219/htm)
     * In-depth development history on Processing Framework
 * [Anita Graser's blog](http://anitagraser.com)